meltoner/agrofelis/components/connectivity/readme.md

 The wireless router is configured as a wireless router leading to a stable WiFi network and is used to associate the different modules with a static IP based on their unique MAC address.
 The WiFi network is secured with a password which is also set to the modules wishing to connect to the Agrofelis Network.

-The default WiFi password followed by all modules in this repository is
+The default WiFi password followed by all WiFi modules of this repository is :

 	felisagrofelistobor_